shubh08/face-recognition-ui/README.md

 # SmartEye
-Final project for Udemy course
+Ui files for the smart-eye project

 1. Clone this repo
 2. Run `npm install`